 Output Layer

-The output layer is the layer in a neural network that converts the learned results into the final output, transforming input data into the desired format (predicted values).
+in a neural network transforms the learned results into final predictions, converting input data into the desired output format.

 The structure of the output layer varies depending on the type of problem.

-After going through Softmax, all values are between 0-1, and their total sum is 1.
+After going through Softmax, all values are between 0-1

 The class with the highest probability becomes the final prediction of the neural network.

-Below is an example of probability values transformed in the output layer.
+Below is an example of probabilities generated by the output layer after applying the Softmax function.

 [